Top 10 Threat Modeling Tools

-Microsoft Threat Modeling Tool is a software that aids in the detection of threats during the design phase of software projects.
+Microsoft Threat Modeling Tool is an open source software that aids in the detection of threats during the design phase of software projects.

 Through a common vocabulary for displaying system components, data flow, and security limits, the Microsoft Threat Modeling Tool makes threat modeling easy for all developers.
 It also aids threat modelers in determining which threat classes to examine based on the structure of their program.
 We built the tool with non-security specialists in mind, making threat modeling easy for everyone by offering clear instructions on how to create and analyze threat models.

-Any developer or software architect may use the Threat Modeling Tool to:
+Any developer or software architect may use the Microsoft Threat Modeling Tool to:

 - Communicate about their system's security architecture.